Gastown is where you’ll find the old town of Vancouver with its heritage brick buildings, historic character, tourist shops and fine restaurants.

 The Old District of Gastown

-Gastown is recommended if you are in the area and want a quick stroll, are looking for a great restaurant or want to find a good gift shop for souvenirs.
+Gastown is a place to visit if you’re in the area and want a quick stroll, are looking for a great restaurant or want to find a good gift shop for souvenirs.
 Along Water Street, the district’s main thoroughfare, are quaint shops including great places to shop and excellent places to eat.

 Near the entrance to Gastown is Waterfront Station.
 The station is Vancouver’s main transportation terminus from where you can catch the SkyTrain to almost anywhere, or take the 15-minute SeaBus trip across Burrard Inlet to North Vancouver.

-One of the main attractions in Gastown, apart from the cute shops and restaurants, is the Vancouver Lookout at Harbour Centre.
+One of the main attractions in Gastown, apart from the cute shops, restaurants and coffee shops, is the Vancouver Lookout at Harbour Centre.
 It’s between Waterfront Station and Gastown.
-From the top you can see Vancouver for miles on a clear day, 360-degrees around.
+From the top you can see Vancouver for miles on a clear day, 360 degrees around.

-Also in Gastown is the area’s world-famous steam clock.
-Tourists love it.
+Also in Gastown is Vancouver’s famous steam clock.
+Tourists love this attraction and crowd around it for photo ops.
 Built in 1977, the clock is one of only a few steam clocks in the world.
 It’s kind of cool, especially when it whistles and blows out steam.

 Where to Eat and Drink in Gastown